ADES-attic/C/readme.md

 ## Building

-The standard ./configure, make sequence should work.
+When staring from a tarball, unpack as usual and then the standard `./configure`, `make` sequence should work.
 Configure --prefix= and make install if you like.

-The provided ./configure should work.
-To rebuild it though the magic spell is
+When starting from a cloned source repository however, start with

     autoreconf --install

+This will install and generate various scripts needed by configure.
+You can then proceed with ./configure and make as usual.